M-earnest/docker_workshop/_sources/advanced/creating.md

     CMD ["script.py"]
 ```

-If we now simply run this container using 'docker run myimage' it will try to locate and execute "script.py", if the user instead wants to run his python script called "my_script.py", he can simply add this info to the run instruction, i.e. 'docker run myimage python3 my_script.py'.
+If we would now run this container using `docker run myimage` it will try to locate and execute "script.py", if the user instead wants to run a different python script called "my_script.py", he can simply add this info to the run command, i.e. `docker run myimage python3 my_script.py`.

-If you have more complex commands that should initally be run you can further provide bash scripts as your ENTRYPOINT like so:
+If you have more complex commands that should initally be run, you can further provide bash scripts as your ENTRYPOINT like so:

 ```
     COPY ./docker-entrypoint.sh /